YuliyaZimenina/MultiThreadedApplication/README.md

 ## Description

 This project was created to learn the basics of multithreading in Java.
-It implements the fundamental concepts of threading, synchronization, and parallel computing.
+It implements the fundamental concepts of threading and parallel computing.

 ### Concepts:
 - Creation and management of threads(Threads, Runnable)